iExecBlockchainComputing/iexec-doc/products.rst

 The iExec Solution Stack
 ========================

-iExec provides a complete software stack and create an complete environment  complete platform such that no additional software is needed to support applications.
+iExec provides a complete software stack and create an complete environment such that no additional software is needed to support applications.

 Dapp store
 ----------